It is no Spirit who from Heaven hath flown,

 Tread there, with steps that no one shall reprove!

-We are busy working to bring William Wordsworth's "It is no Spirit who from Heaven hath flown" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring William Wordsworth's "It is no Spirit who from Heaven hath flown" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "It is no Spirit who from Heaven hath flown" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.